AvePoint/cloud-api/docs/docs/services-and-features/opus/retrieve-due-records.md

 ## Response Sample

 If the quest has been successfully processed, a 200 OK response code will be returned.
-For details on the HTTP status code, refer to [HttpStatusCode](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#http-status-code).
+For details on the HTTP status code, refer to [Http Status Code](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#http-status-code).

 ```json
 {